 Antique Clock Suspension Spring

 Most round antique clock movements use this spring.
-These clocks were popular prior to 1950 and goes way back from there.
-It is known as a suspension because it suspends the pendulum in the air.
+These clocks were popular prior to 1950 and go way back from there.

 Clock Pendulum Suspension-Spring Information